ECAM-Brussels/AIGameRunner/README.md

 Add a script in the `/public/games` directory

-The App will use the `current.js` game

 ## Create an AI

-Create a Server based on those in the `/ai` directory
+An AI is a web server similar to the ones you can find in the `/ai` directory

 ## Start the Front End